-UNSDCF outcome indicators, baselines, and Country programme Output indicators, baselines and targets Partner Indicative targets outputs contributions resources Economic participation rate Baseline (women): 13.8% (2022); Target: TBD (2027) Number of deaths attributed to disasters, per 100,000 population, disaggregated by sex and age (in accordance with the content and definitions of the National Disaster Management Law) Baseline: TBD (2022); Target: TBD (2027) Related UNFPA Strategic Plan outcome indicator(s): At least one population and housing census during the last 10 years conducted Baseline: Yes (2020); Target: Yes (2027) At least one population and housing census during the last 10 years conducted Baseline: Yes (2020); Target: Yes (2027) Output strengt of relev enhance and sou disabilition of relev enhance and sou disabilition disabilition Output 3.
-By 2027, strengthened national capacities on to provide evidence on population dynamics and support development plans and programmes Basic registers for the transition from a traditional census to a census using administrative data are available Baseline: No (2022); Target: Yes (2027) Number of national transfer accounts and national time transfer accounts available and used for planning and programming Baseline: 1 (2022); Target: 4 (2027) Ministry of Cooperatives; Labour and Social Welfare; National Organization for Civil Registration \$0.7 million from regular resources Output 4 .
-By 2027, country capacities are enhanced to adapt to changing environment, including on population ageing and disabilities Number of national information and management systems covering older people and people with disabilities available Baseline: 0 (2022); Target: 2 (2027) Number of provinces that have adopted a strategy to promote an age-friendly environment Baseline: 2 (2022); Target: 10 (2027) State Welfare Organization; Ministry of Cooperatives; Labour; and Social Welfare \$0.5 million from other resources) Output 5 .
-By 2027, strengthened capacities of relevant partners to enhance the resilience and socioeconomic empowerment of poor women and girls and those living in vulnerable situations Number of female heads of households who participated in an integrated vocational skills training supported by UNFPA Baseline: 400 (2022); Target:4,000 (2027) National document on effective strategies for the provision of mental health, well-being support and healthy family relationship support for women and girls and those living in vulnerable situations available for implementation Baseline: No (2022); Target: Yes (2027) Percentage of female heads of household benefiting from the single window of social services Baseline: 0 (2022); Target: 40 (2027) Ministry of Health and Medical Education; Office of Social Health; Ministry of Cooperatives; Labour and Social Welfare; State Welfare Organization \$1.5 million (\$1 million from regular resources and \$0.5 million from other resources) Output 6 .
+UNSDCF outcome indicators, baselines, and Country programme Output indicators, baselines and targets Partner Indicative targets UNSDCF outcome indicators: outputs Output 3.
+By 2027, Basic registers for the transition from a traditional census to a contributions Ministry of resources \$0.7 million Economic participation rate Baseline (women): 13.8% (2022); Target: TBD (2027) Number of deaths attributed to disasters, per 100,000 population, disaggregated by sex and age (in accordance with the content and definitions of the National Disaster Management Law) Baseline: TBD (2022); Target: TBD (2027) Related UNFPA Strategic Plan outcome indicator(s): At least one population and housing census during the last 10 years conducted Baseline: Yes (2020); Target: Yes (2027) strengthened national capacities on to provide evidence on population dynamics and support development plans and programmes Daste registers for the transition from a traditional census to a census using administrative data are available Baseline: No (2022); Target: Yes (2027) Number of national transfer accounts and national time transfer accounts available and used for planning and programming Baseline: 1 (2022); Target: 4 (2027) Cooperatives, Labour and Social Welfare; National Organization for Civil Registration from regular resources Output 4.
+By 2027, country capacities are enhanced to adapt to changing environment, including on population ageing and disabilities Number of national information and management systems covering older people and people with disabilities available Baseline: 0 (2022); Target: 2 (2027) Number of provinces that have adopted a strategy to promote an age-friendly environment Baseline: 2 (2022); Target: 10 (2027) State Welfare Organization; Ministry of Cooperatives, Labour and Social Welfare \$1.5 million (\$1 million from regular resources and \$0.5 million from other resources) Output 5 .
+By 2027, strengthened capacities of relevant partners to enhance the resilience and socioeconomic empowerment of poor women and girls and those living in vulnerable situations Number of female heads of households who participated in an integrated vocational skills training supported by UNFPA Baseline: 400 (2022); Target:4,000 (2027) National document on effective strategies for the provision of mental health, well-being support and healthy family relationship support for women and girls and those living in vulnerable situations available for implementation Baseline: No (2022); Target: Yes (2027) Percentage of female heads of household benefiting from the single window of social services Baseline: 0 (2022); Target: 40 (2027) Ministry of Health and Medical Education; Office of Social Health; Ministry of Cooperatives, Labour and Social Welfare; State Welfare Organization \$1.5 million (\$1 million from regular resources and \$0.5 million from other resources) Output 6.
 By 2027, strengthened capacity of relevant national partners for disaster preparedness, early action and provision of life-saving responses that are timely, integrated and responsive to the needs of people living in vulnerable situations Number of particularly disaster-prone provinces that prioritize the specific needs of women and girls within disaster management plans Baseline: 0 (2022); Target: 15 (2027) Number of provinces where community health volunteers are capacitated to provide health support, including maternal health to people living in vulnerable situations Baseline: 0 (2022); Target: 15 (2027) Ministry of Health and Medical Education; National Disaster Management Organization; Iranian Red Crescent Society \$0.9 million (\$0.4 million from regular resources and \$0.5 million from other resources) Programme coordination and assistance: \$0.5 million from regular resources